Rejection

 Jasher 1:17-24

-And in some time after, Cain and Abel, his brother, went one day into the field to do their work.
-They were both in the field, Cain tilling and ploughing his ground, and Abel feeding his flock.
-The flock passed that part which Cain had ploughed in the ground, and it sorely grieved Cain on this account.
-Cain approached his brother Abel in anger and said to him, “What is there between me and you, that you come to dwell and bring your flock to feed in my land?”
+Sometime later, Cain and his brother Abel went out into the field to do their work.
+Cain was tilling and plowing his land, while Abel was tending his flock.
+As the flock passed through the part of the field Cain had plowed, it greatly upset him.
+Cain approached Abel in anger and said, “What do I have to do with you, that you come to live here and let your flock graze on my land?”

 Cain kills Abel